-Dominick Prince is out of options.
-He’s lived in Detroit long enough to use his experiences of crime and poverty to fuel his writing, but he’s ready to move on to bigger and better things.
+Dominick Prince has lived in Detroit long enough to use his experiences of crime and poverty to fuel his writing, but he’s ready to move on to bigger and better things.
 Dominick’s thesis advisor, the elitist Parker Farmington, refuses to let Dominick pass his class, thinking the genre of potboilers beneath him.
 Which means rather than becoming the next literary sensation, Dominick will spend his life asking customers if they’d like fries with that.
-And if that’s the only plan, kidnapping doesn’t seem like such a bad plan B.

 So if Farmington won’t pass him willfully, Dominick will make him do it forcefully.
 And once he has Farmington’s signature, fame and fortune are within Dominick’s grasp.
 But while Dominick may have a devious and brilliant mind on the page, in reality he’s more Betty White than Walter White.
 And before he can write ’the plot thickens,’ Dominick’s plan begins to go horribly wrong.
 Teaming with Farmington’s jilted mistress and her loose-cannon bounty hunter brother, Dominick finds that if even the best laid plans go awry, then his doesn’t have a snowball’s chance in hell.
 And being a great writer won’t matter much if he’s six feet under.

 Interested in reading the short story that Murder Boy was loosely based on?
 It was originally published in 2006 at Thuglit but you can read it right here for free.